-The presentation is tailor-fit to the needs of the group, and allows many opportunities for paraprofessionals, and other educators, to understand the complexities of an inclusive service delivery, and empower them in their ever increasingly complex role.
+The presentation is tailor-fit to the needs of the group, and allows many opportunities for paraprofessionals, to understand the complexities of an inclusive service delivery, and empower them in their ever increasingly complex role.

 This presentation allows paraprofessionals to shine, and students to prosper.

 Best Practices for Writing 504 Plans, and How to Effectively Collaborate with Parents